ugr-sail/sinergym/docs/source/pages/architecture.rst

 *Sinergym* consists of three primary components: the *agent*, the *communication* interface, and the *simulation*.
 The agent interacts with the environment by sending actions and receiving observations through the Gymnasium interface.
 Concurrently, the Gymnasium interface communicates with the simulation engine via the *EnergyPlus* Python API.
-This API provides the functionality to manage handlers such as actuators, meters, and variables, whose current values directly influence the simulation's progression.
+This API provides the functionality to manage handlers such as variables, meters and actuators, whose current values directly influence the simulation's progression.

 The following image provides a more detailed view of this process: